Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-03-embodied-knowledge/17-the-art-of-connection.md

 - Linguistics: framing, metaphor, and pacing.
 - Systems: incentives and feedback loops in groups.

+### Quick map (need -> invention -> next field)
+- Coordinate and collaborate -> clear communication -> effective teams and teaching.
+- Navigate conflict -> negotiation and empathy -> durable agreements and trust.
+- Influence change -> rhetoric and storytelling -> culture shifts and leadership.

+### Optional mini-visual
+Draw two silhouettes facing each other with arrows for message, emotion, and trust.
+Note one move (question, pause, metaphor) that improves each arrow in your next conversation.

 ## Activity
 Rewrite a recent request you made (email or text) in three versions: one emphasizing logic, one emphasizing shared values, and one using a story.
 Send the most appropriate version to a trusted friend and ask which resonates.
 Note how framing shifts response.